MoisesCorbellari/ToDo_List/README.md

 ## ToDo_List

-I'm developing this project as a way to apply my knowledge.
+Details about the project will be added soon.
+I am currently developing this project as a way to apply my knowledge.

 ### Introduction